-- A. Student has no unexcused attendance records during the semester. - B. Student has no more than four (4) excused absences/partial absences during the semester (any 2 tardies/early dismissals/ off campus leave = 1 partial absence). - C. Student's grade for both quarters in the SHS course is an 83% or higher. - D. In weighted SHS courses, the student's quarter grade must be 83% before weight is added. - F. The reported semester exam grade will be an average of both final guarter grades within the semester.
+- A. Student has zero (0) unexcused attendance records during the semester. - B. Student has no more than four (4) excused absences during the semester (any 2 tardies, partial absence, early dismissals or off campus leave = 1 absence). - C. Student's grade for both guarters in the SHS course is an 83% or higher. - D. In weighted SHS courses, the student's quarter grade must be 83% before weight is added. - F. The reported semester exam grade will be an average of both final quarter grades within the semester.

-See attendance policy for definition of unexcused, partial absence, tardies, early dismissals, and off campus leave.
+\See attendance policy for definition of unexcused, partial absence, tardies, early dismissals, and off campus leave.